heidmotron/docs/pages/doc/opentelemetry_metrics.md

       </td>
       <td>
         Gauge metrics
-        <br/>Each quantile in the summary is sent to Wavefront as a series of gauge metrics.
+        <br/>Each quantile in the summary is sent to Tanzu Observability as a series of gauge metrics.
       </td>
     </tr>